ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 54:26 _Daniel:_
 I'll start by just asking the live stream viewers if they want to ask anything, just put it in a live chat.
-And then perhaps? just there were so many topics that you brought up that perhaps I can just reflect on a few of the topics and just kind of summarize it as as I heard it, especially where it's different from what we've heard in terms of framings on other streams where we go way more into the technical.
+And then perhaps -- just there were so many topics that you brought up that perhaps I can just reflect on a few of the topics and just kind of summarize it as as I heard it, especially where it's different from what we've heard in terms of framings on other streams where we go way more into the technical.
 But but there are just so many great ways that you had of framing what was happening.
 OK, so good?